KitagawaPowa/az-vm-disk-encryption/README.md

 ## About this example

-Clone this repository to your local machine.
-Modify the final properties of the target environment by making changes in the contents of `terraform.tfvars`.
-Making changes there will supercede the default changes in `variable.tf`.
+* Clone this repository to your local machine.
+* Modify the final properties of the target environment by making changes in the contents of `terraform.tfvars`.
+Making changes there supercedes the default changes in `variable.tf`.
+* Make it your own

 ### Azure Security Credentials

-To use this configuration, you will require appropriate identity credentials to access your Azure environment.
+To use this configuration, you require appropriate identity credentials to access your Azure environment.
 More specifically, the following:

 ```
 ARM_SUBSCRIPTION_ID